jhnns-br/wiki-rag/README.md

 - Including metadata in the context or choosing context based on metadata
 - Further investigation of the LLM; Accumulation of old representations in the model's latent space should be avoided.

+**Application/deployment-related**
+- Move variables like IP addersses etc. to a shared config
+- Use runner to automatically create embeddigs